 “One day, you will all be millionaires.”

 It was 1976 and I was sitting in Mrs. Edmond’s 3rd grade math class at David Crockett Elementary in Marshall, TX when she made that statement.
-She was discussing the impact of inflation, also using milk and bread prices from the 1930’s to demonstrate the power of time and inflation on purchasing power.
+That definitely got my attention.
+She was discussing the impact of inflation, using milk and bread prices from the 1930’s to demonstrate the power of time and inflation on purchasing power.
 All I could focus on was that I was going to be rich!

-In college, I took a finance class that used the same bread and milk example to explain the power of compounding.
+A few years later, in college, I took a finance class that used the same bread and milk example to explain the power of compound interest.
 We also learned how to use an HP calculator’s financial functions to calculate future values, present values, and internal rates of return.
-This new found skill reignited in me the fascination I had in 3rd grade that one day I could be rich, given enough compound interest over time.
+This new found skill reignited in me the fascination I had in 3rd grade that one day I could be rich, given enough compound interest and time.
 It even became somewhat of an obsession that ultimately led me to my career in personal finance.
 Some folks like to play Angry Birds, I like to play “what if” I stop drinking coffee and put the savings in the stock market for the next 20 years.
 I’m a wild and crazy guy, what can I say?

 One of the best things about my job is that in the course of helping people plan for their future, I get to play my “what if” games for a living.
 The other day, I was talking to a prospective client who owns a business.
 He mentioned that his 15 year old son had been helping him with his website.
 I asked if he had ever considered putting his son on the payroll.

 “Why would I want to do that?” he asked.
 He already costs me an arm and a leg!”

 "What if you could give him $1,500,000 tax free while saving a couple of thousand dollars per year?” was my reply.